I was glad he was out of my head. I was glad to be free of him. At last.

-All I could see was trees.
+All I could see were trees.
 Somebody moved in the front seat.
-A car door opened and slammed shut, I felt the
+A car door opened and slammed shut; I felt the

 jolt of it.

 The woman smiled at me.
-I saw her lipstick.
+I saw her lipstick glisten.

 Then a man's face was at the window beside me, the face I'd seen before, long, narrow, hollow-cheeked, palely glowing in

 the gloom.
 It grinned at me.
 Then it moved, I saw something glittering.
-I saw a hand – I saw a
+A hand appeared – I saw a

 knife.
 Flash.
 He watched me see it.
-He licked his lips and nodded, grinning.
-Then his eyes
+He licked his lips watching me and nodded, grinning.
+Then

 Alright, lass.
-I'm off to a quick survey of the area.
-Won't be gone long.
+I'm off to do a quick look 'round.
+Won't take me long.
 He stepped back a pace

-and did a little dance in excitement, mouth open wide, sticking out his tongue, flashing the knife.
-Then he
+and did a little dance of excitement just for me, mouth open wide, sticking out his tongue, flashing the knife, laughing,

-I tried to sit up straight, but that made the pain start down my back.
-My eyes looked through the dark to the woman.
+I tried to sit up straight, but that made the pain in my head shoot down my back.
+My eyes looked through the dark